 8:30a-4:00p, Monday thru Friday.

-Our hours are Monday thru Friday from 8:30 a.m. to 4:00 p.m.
+Our phone customer services hours are 8:30 a.m. - 12:00 p.m.
+We will be processing applications and copy requests daily between 8:30 a.m. - 4:30 p.m.
 The Marriage License Office is closed to the public at this time.
 Applications should be submitted through the links above for a license or a copy of a marriage record.
 The Lucas County Probate Court Marriage License Office is located at the Lucas County Court House, 700 Adams Street, Toledo, Ohio 43604.
 Our office is closed on all weekends and legal Holidays including the day after Thanksgiving.
-The cost of obtaining a marriage license is $60.00 payable in cash only.
+The cost of obtaining a marriage license is $63.54 payable by debit or credit card only.

 The applicants must be both take an oath via phone in order to process the license request.
 The legal age for obtaining a marriage license without juvenile court consent is 18.
-Both applicants must submit a valid, Government Issued, picture ID, (only Driver's License, State ID card, Passport or Military ID will be accepted) and we ask that social security number be provided, but is not mandatory.
+Both applicants must submit a valid, Government Issued, picture ID.
+(Driver's License Or State ID card).
+Passports or Military ID will not be accepted.
 In addition, any applicant under the age of 21 must provide a certified birth certificate listing parent's names.
 If either applicant has been married previously, they must present a copy of the final Decree of Divorce, Dissolution or Annulment that has been signed by the Judge and filed for record with the Court.
 If the applicant is a widow or widower, a certified copy of the Death Certificate, listing applicant as surviving spouse, must be submitted.
 You must be prepared to give information on all previous marriages, however you must provide proof of how your most recent marriage ended.

 Ohio law provides that residents of Ohio apply for a marriage license in the county where one of the applicants resides in order to be married in the State of Ohio.
 Lucas County residents will need to provide proof of residency.
 Out of state residents may apply in Lucas County for a marriage license however, the marriage ceremony must also take place in Lucas County.
 There is no waiting period in Lucas County.
 A marriage license is valid for 60 days from the date of issuance.
 An ordained or licensed minister of any religious society or congregation within this state who is licensed through the office of the Secretary of the State of Ohio, the probate judge, or a judge of a municipal court may solemnize marriages.